How To Explain BIM To Your Grandma

 In nearly every industry we are trained to prototype a few times before we build the final product.

-Me: Well Grandma BIM is kinda like a prototype – the goal is to find errors and reduce cost before building.
+Me: Well Grandma BIM is kinda like a prototype – a goal of using BIM is to find errors and reduce cost before building.

 At high school we even went on a field trip to the Lotus car factory to see some prototyping in action!